| 2002 |

 | 2015 |

-Cross-linking mass spectrometry of plant HOP2-MND1 reveals the major interaction site is in the central coiled-coil domains; the complex adopts an open, colinear parallel arrangement of HOP2 and MND1 with conformational flexibility at the C-terminal capping helices. |
+Cross-linking mass spectrometry (XL-MS) of plant HOP2-MND1 reveals that the major interaction site is in the central coiled-coil domains, and the complex adopts an open colinear parallel arrangement with flexible C-terminal capping helices suggesting a closed conformation also exists in solution. |

-Chemical cross-linking combined with mass spectrometry (XL-MS), protein threading and docking for modeling |
+Chemical cross-linking mass spectrometry (XL-MS), protein threading, protein-protein docking |

 Journal of proteome research |